influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 ## Recover from a license misconfiguration

-If you deploy a licensed release of InfluxDB Clustered with an invalid or expired license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
+If you deploy a licensed release of {{% product-name %}} with an invalid or expired license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
 Because InfluxDB stores the license in a volume-mounted Kubernetes secret, invalid